-Magnet Students: All students enrolled under the Jordan High Magnet Program are expected to maintain good academic, attendance and behavioral standards.
-Those students who are not in good standing may be withdrawn to their home school.
+Magnet Students: All students enrolled under the Jordan Vocational High School Magnet Program are expected to maintain good academic, attendance, and behavioral standards.
+Those students who are not in good standing may be withdrawn and required to attend their assigned ("home") school.

-Media Center Services: The Media center hours are 8:00 a.m. - 3:25 p.m.
-A pass from a teacher is required to visit the Media Center during school hours.
+Media Center Services: The Media center hours are 8:00a - 3:25p A pass from a teacher is required to visit the Media Center during school hours.
 Fines are charged for overdue materials.